 1996: Patrick Roy passes Billy Smith to become the NHL's all-time leader in games played by a goalie in the playoffs when he appears in No. 133 and helps the Colorado Avalanche defeat the Florida Panthers 3-1 in Game 1 of the Stanley Cup Final at McNichols Arena.
 Roy makes 25 saves, allowing only a first-period goal to Tom Fitzgerald, and the Avalanche score three times in a span of 3:49 in the second period.

-1998: The Washington Capitals advance to the Cup Final for the first time since entering the League in 1974 when Joe Juneau scores at 6:24 of overtime for a 3-2 win against the Buffalo Sabres in Game 6 of the Eastern Conference Final at Marine Midland Arena.
-Sabres goaltender Dominik Hasek stops a stuff attempt by Brian Bellows, but Juneau controls the loose puck and sends it under Hasek's glove.
-The Capitals tie the game 2-2 on Peter Bondra's power-play goal with 5:59 remaining in the third period.
+1998: The Washington Capitals advance to the Cup Final for the first time since entering the NHL in 1974 when Joe Juneau scores at 6:24 of overtime for a 3-2 win against the Buffalo Sabres in Game 6 of the Eastern Conference Final at Marine Midland Arena.
+Sabres goalie Dominik Hasek stops a stuff attempt by Brian Bellows, but Juneau controls the loose puck and sends it under Hasek's glove.
+The Capitals tie the game 2-2 on a power-play goal by Peter Bondra with 5:59 remaining in the third period.

 1999: Mike Keane scores twice in 4:05 span of the second period to help the Dallas Stars defeat the Avalanche 4-1 in Game 7 of the Western Conference Final at Reunion Arena.
 Ed Belfour makes 18 saves, allowing a third-period goal to Colorado's Joe Sakic after Dallas builds a 4-0 lead.
-The win puts the Stars into the Stanley Cup Final for the first time since 1991, when the franchise was the Minnesota North Stars.
+The win puts the Stars into the Stanley Cup Final for the first time since 1991, when they were the Minnesota North Stars.

 2008: Nicklas Lidstrom becomes the first NHL captain born in Europe to hoist the Stanley Cup when the Detroit Red Wings defeat the Pittsburgh Penguins 3-2 in Game 6 of the Final at Mellon Arena to win the Cup for the fourth time since 1997.
 Henrik Zetterberg scores what proves to be the Cup-winning goal and wins the Conn Smythe Trophy as playoff MVP.
 At age 46, Detroit defenseman Chris Chelios becomes the oldest player ever to win the Cup.